The Ladder (album): Release and reception

 In a retrospective review for AllMusic, Bret Adams gave the album three stars out of five.
 He praised Fairbairn's choice of not overproducing the album which he felt Fairbairn had done on previous albums by Kiss and Aerosmith.
 Anderson, Howe, and Squire, Adams thought, had "fine moments" and noted White's drumming "consistent".
 He thought "Homeworld (The Ladder)" was a "tight performance" and noted the "supple vocals/acoustic guitar/piano coda" as its strongest section, but rated "Face to Face" as the album's strongest track and "New Language" the album's best long form song.
 Longtime supporter of the band and biographer Chris Welch praised Fairbairn's "sensitive, disciplined" production and Plotnikoff's engineering gave a "cohesion, clarity, structure and a strong live feel to the album".
 He thought each song had its own unique identity yet "seemed linked to a common cause", and pointed out that the band's sparing use of instrumental power enhanced the music.
 Welch highlighted "Face to Face", a track he felt "had some of the most joyful playing heard on a Yes album in many moons".

 Tour and aftermath

-Yes supported the album with a world tour from September 1999 to March 2000.
-During the tour, Khoroshev was accused of assaulting two female security officers at a show near Washington, D.C.
-He was charged with two misdemeanours, assault and battery and sexual battery, and was freed with a $1,000 unsecured bond.
-The matter was settled out of court, and Khoroshev left the group.
-Following the end of the tour, Sherwood left the group.
-He was subsequently involved with the band in various capacities before making a full return in 2015 following Chris Squire's death.
+A four-month tour of the Americas to support the album began in Rio de Janeiro on 6 September, two weeks before its release, followed by a two-month tour of Europe in 2000 that ended on 25 March in Bucharest, after which Billy Sherwood left the band.